dawidkubas/docs/README.md

-# Tokenomia TPRO Documentation
+# TPRO Documentation

 ## Description

-This repository contains official documentation for Tokenomia TPRO project.
+This repository contains official documentation for TPRO project.
 We recommend you to read this pages on [official website](https://tpro.pro/docs).
 If you see any problems or misleading parts of this document, tell use about it in [Github Issues](https://github.com/tpro-network/docs/issues) or consider making contributions yourself.

 ## Table of Contents